What's the best visa to stay long term in Thailand ?

 - Apply for a driving license

 But if you own your own business, that's a whole different story.

 Either you got a restaurant or a big business, and the money and the number of Thai employees you have make sense to obtain a work permit.

 Or, like me, you have a business that doesn't need staff.
-And now it's a pain in the ass and cost an arm each year to sustain your Work Visa.
+And now it's a pain in the ass and cost an arm each year to cover the costs of your Work Visa.

 Because unless your company qualify for a BOI application (list of requirements), you're gonna need to employ 4 Thai Nationals for each foreigner you have.

-That mean pay their salaries, social security (even if you got no work for them), rent an office to register the company (that you might not use), pay taxes of course, the yearly audit...
+That mean pay their salaries, social security (even if you got no work for them), rent an office to register the company (that you might not use), pay taxes of course, a yearly audit...